marcogelle/A-Star-Search-Visualizer/README.md

 This project aims to visualize how the A* pathfinding algorithm runs and show the effects of different heuristics.
 The user is able to choose a starting position on the grid, a desired goal position, draw obstacles, choose a heuristic, and run the A* search algorithm to find a path from the start to the goal.
 In the current version, the user has four options for the heuristic:

 1. Manhattan distance: The Manhattan distance performs comparatively well.
 It is consistent, ensuring optimality/finding the shortest path.
-Compared to the other consistent heuristics, it checks the least amount of states/grid positions, making it the most efficient.
+Compared to the other consistent heuristics, it checks a low amount of states/grid positions, making it the efficient.

 2. Euclidean distance: Another consistent heuristic.
 However, it checks more unnecessary grid positions than the Manhattan heuristic, since the Manhattan distance is always greater than or equal to the Euclidean distance.